abdelazizgamal/SortingAlgorithm_VibeCode/README.md

 ### Task 6: Unit Tests (xUnit)

 **What Copilot Got Right:**
 Copilot generated a comprehensive test suite covering all essential cases: empty array, single element, already sorted, reverse sorted, and duplicates.
 Test method naming followed xUnit conventions (`QuickSort_WithEmptyArray_ReturnsEmptyArray`).
 Assertions were precise using `Assert.Equal()` and `Assert.NotNull()`.
-The test structure was clean and each test isolated—no shared state between tests.
+The test structure was clean and each test isolatedâ€”no shared state between tests.
 All tests passed on first run.

 **What Needed Manual Correction:**
 The test data wasn't comprehensive enough for production confidence.
 I added: (1) stress tests with 100K+ elements, (2) tests for negative numbers and zeros, (3) tests with all identical elements (edge case for pivot-based sorts), (4) random data generation to catch corner cases, (5) performance tests that assert completion within reasonable time (not just correctness).
-The original tests didn't verify array stability or in-place properties—I added comments clarifying which algorithms should/shouldn't preserve order.
+The original tests didn't verify array stability or in-place propertiesâ€”I added comments clarifying which algorithms should/shouldn't preserve order.
 Test coverage was about 70%; I added tests to reach 95%+.

 **Best Prompt Wording:**
 > "Generate xUnit unit tests for QuickSort.
 Cover: empty array, single element, already sorted, reverse sorted, duplicates, and a large random array (100K elements).
 For each test, assert the result is sorted and contains the same elements as the input."